shockstars/shockstars/README.md

 not tcc , get off my ass :sob:

-i like: guts and blackpowder. i'm gatekeeping the rest.
+i like: postal. i'm gatekeeping the rest 😛